anzenker/master_thesis_anzenker_2025/docs/commands.md

 ## 2. Nextflow Pipeline - Implemented Tool Commands
 ## Transcriptome Reconstruction & Annotation

-As the reconstruction and analysis of biological data can be very individual and also provide the user with insights into how every step was used and in what order, all commands implemented into the NextFlow pipeline are listed in this README.
+As the reconstruction and analysis of biological data can be very individual, and also to provide the user with insights into how each step was used and in what order, all commands implemented into the NextFlow pipeline are listed in this README.
 With this, it is also easy to follow each step and/or use one or more steps individually if necessary.

 #### **Commands implemented into the pipeline:**